 Local Sim

-Using a local sim is the common way to stay connected during the trek in Nepal’s Himalayas, including at Everest.
-NCELL and NTC are the two local sims that provide network coverage in most of the villages along the route.
-Trekkers can get the sim card in Kathmandu upon their arrival easily and quickly for just $1 to $2.
-Moreover, all villages access the network coverage for both sims except the villages, including Dingboche, Pheriche, and Lobuche.
+Using a local SIM card is the common way to stay connected during the trek in Nepal’s Himalayas, including at Everest.
+NCELL and NTC are the two local SIMs that provide network coverage in most of the villages along the route.
+Trekkers can get the SIM card in Kathmandu upon their arrival easily and quickly for just USD 1 to USD 2.
+Moreover, all villages have access to the network coverage for both SIMs However, as you ascend, the signal becomes weaker and coverage can be poor.

 Internet Service

-Mobile data and Wi-Fi are available for internet service in almost all villages on the way to EBC with Gokyo Lake.
-Purchasing data from your local sim helps you connect to internet service.
-Wi-Fi facilities are still available in tea houses but at an extra cost.
-Also, wifi networks become poor and unreliable as the elevation reaches higher.
+Mobile data and Wi-Fi are available for internet service in almost all villages along the route to EBC, including those near Gokyo Lake.
+Purchasing data from your local SIM helps you connect to the internet service.
+Wi-Fi facilities are still available in tea houses, but at an extra cost.
+Also, wifi networks become poor and unreliable as the elevation increases.
 Moreover, all villages except Gorakshep have mobile data and Wi-Fi access.
-Gorakshep has access to Wi-Fi, but mobile data is not reliable.
+Gorakshep has access to Wi-Fi, but mobile data is not reliable

-Reaching the starting point of the Everest Base Camp with Gokyo Trek offers diverse transportation and route options.
-Yet, the options for transportation and route are interconnected, as your route determines your transportation and vice-versa.
-One of the common and easy ways to get to the starting point of the trek, Lukla, is through flight.
+Reaching the starting point of the Everest Base Camp with the Gokyo Trek offers diverse transportation and route options.
+Yet, the options for transportation and route are interconnected, as your route determines your transportation and vice versa.
+One of the common and easy ways to get to the starting point of the trek, Lukla, is by flight.
 A direct flight from Kathmandu to Lukla takes just 45 minutes.
-However, the flight may convert from Ramchaap in the peak season; in such case, travelers should first drive to Ramechhap and then fly towards Lukla.
+However, the flight may convert from Ramchaap in the peak season; in such a case, travelers should first drive to Ramechhap and then fly towards Lukla.

 Furthermore, a road option is also available for the journey to EBC via Gokyo.
-Yet, the road option is less popular and lengthy.
-Trekkers can choose between a local bus or jeep for this route option.
-Jiri is the trek’s starting point if you take this route.
-The distance from Kathmandu to Jiri is 186.3km, taking 6-7 hours passing through Shivalaya.
-From Jiri, the journey passes through Kenja, Junbesi, Nunthala, Bupsa, and Phakding and follows the classic Everest Base Camp.
+Yet, the road option is less popular and longer.
+Trekkers can choose between a local bus or a jeep for this route option.
+Jiri is the trek’s starting point if you take the driving route.
+The distance from Kathmandu to Jiri is 186.3km and takes, 6-7 hours, passing through Shivalaya.
+From Jiri, the journey passes through Kenja, Junbesi, Nunthala, Bupsa, and Phakding, and follows the classic route to Everest Base Camp.

 A helicopter ride to Lukla is another thrilling way to get to the Everest region’s gateway.
 Although the helicopter ride costs more than an airplane, it is a comfortable, convenient, and luxurious way to enter the Khumbu Valley.
 However, the helicopter takes the same duration as the aircraft.
 Further, a maximum of 5 people can fly in one helicopter, making it ideal for groups who prefer private time and want to experience luxury and comfort.

-Furthermore, acclimatization is the only way to reduce the risk of altitude sickness in the higher elevations throughout the trek.
-Acclimatization helps adjust to the changed temperature and environment, so adding days helps complete the trek securely and smoothly.
-Further, a gradual ascent, staying hydrated, and consuming nutritious food also come under acclimatization.
+Furthermore, acclimatization is the most effective way to reduce the risk of altitude sickness in the higher elevations throughout the trek.
+It helps adjust to the changed temperature and environment, so adding acclimatization days helps complete the trek securely and smoothly.
+Additionally, adopting a gradual ascent, staying hydrated, and consuming nutritious food are effective ways to reduce the risk associated with altitude sickness.

 - Ascend gradually and steadily to allow your body to adapt to changed temperatures and lower oxygen levels in higher elevations.